maurony/mls_demo/README.md

 To work from a client workstation with SQL Server ML Services, you can download the Microsoft R Client.
 To do this, please make sure you follow the [official installation instructions of Microsoft](https://docs.microsoft.com/en-us/machine-learning-server/r-client/install-on-windows) that best fit your needs (online/offline/dev).
 After successful installation, please verify that you have installed all the packages necessary to work with ML Services (RevoScaleR etc).

+### R development environment

+Additionally, you need an R development environment, such as e.g. [RStudio](https://rstudio.com/products/rstudio/), [R Tools for VS](https://visualstudio.microsoft.com/vs/features/rtvs/) or any other.
+Please also make sure that your IDE is pointing to the correct R version, especially if you have installed multiple versions of R on you system.

 ## Package Management

 There are several ways of installing new R or Python packages on the SQL Server; please see the [official documentation of Microsoft](https://docs.microsoft.com/en-us/machine-learning-server/operationalize/configure-manage-r-packages) to get an overview of the different options.

-### Overall Workflow
+### Option 1: Offline installation

 It is suggested, that a simple workflow is established to install packages on production systems.
 At this point and after discussions with the internal it, the following workflow seems to fit best the current needs:

 1. The data scientist connects to the SQL Server and gets data or a subset of the data and starts developing machine learning algorithms.
-Optionally, the data scientist installs packages needed for this task in a miniCRAN repository.
+Additionally, the data scientist installs packages needed for this task in a miniCRAN repository.
-2. Once the algorithm is developed, tested and ready for production; the data scientist provides a de
+2. Once the algorithm is developed, tested and ready for production; the data scientist provides the miniCRAN to the server admin, which installs the packages manually on the server.
+For a detailed example, please see the following example.

-### Example
+#### Example

 A simple way how you can iYou can create a local R package repository of the R packages you need using the R package `miniCRAN`.
 You can then copy this repository to all compute nodes and then install directly from this repository.